dereuromark/media-embed/README.md

 ```
 composer test-coverage
 ```
-and browse to the genrated `tmp/index.php` via browser.
+and browse to the generated `tmp/index.php` via browser.

 Run CS check/fix with
 ```